ddobric/neocortexapi/team_entropy_ReadMe.md

 # Kushal Prakash

-1. Analyse SDR implementation between NuPic and neocortexapi
+1. Analyse SDR implementation between NuPic and neocortexapi - done on 22/01/2023
+2. Overview on HTM and SDR (https://www.youtube.com/watch?v=XMB0ri4qgwc) - done on 22/01/2023
+3. Plan for next steps in SDR implementation in neocortexapi - incomplete
+4. Link to neocortexapi fork - https://github.com/kushalprakash6/neocortexapi_sdr NA
+5. Find gaps in code for work
+6. Discuss with team working on encoders to see if any improvements related to buckets can be made